 Volunteers are an integral component of CAOT’s success, helping the Association further its mission of advancing excellence in occupational therapy.
 In turn, contributing to a CAOT committee, board or workshop can provide a valuable work and social experience that generates a sense of personal achievement and satisfaction.
 Volunteer roles come in a wide range of time commitments and responsibilities.
 Here is a list of opportunities for CAOT members to consider:

 Run for the Board of Directors.
 If you have a vision for occupational therapy in Canada and want to affect positive change on a national level, consider responding to a call for nominations for a CAOT Board of Directors position.
-The Call for various roles across Canada comes out each fall.
+The Call for various roles across Canada is now open.
+Nominate someone by December 1, 2017.
 Make inquiries at firstname.lastname@example.org

 Represent CAOT on a coalition or task force.
 CAOT relies on volunteers with expertise in key areas to represent the association; to engage with government influencers at all levels, other health professionals and consumers.
 For more information please contact email@example.com